Science meets surf: The sustainable future of surfboard manufacturing

 Stage 1: Real-world data capture

-The process began with transforming real-time data about the initial surfboard design into digital data.
-The surfboard had tight tolerance requirements, and it required extensive scanning to obtain a good profile for reverse engineering.
-Given the extensive number of design changes, frequent reprogramming was required.
+The process begins with transforming real-time data about the initial surfboard design into digital data.
+The surfboard has tight tolerance requirements, and therefore requires extensive scanning to obtain a good profile for reverse engineering.
+Given the extensive number of design changes, frequent reprogramming is required.

-To obtain the precise data required to meet strict tolerance requirements and perform quality analyses, WYVE used Hexagon’s Absolute Arm.
-This all-in-one, user-friendly measuring arm enables portable 3D measurement.
+To obtain the precise data required to meet strict tolerance requirements and perform quality analyses, WYVE uses Hexagon’s Absolute Arm.
+This all-in-one, user-friendly portable measuring arm enables fast and accurate 3D measurement that can be carried out in the design offices or on a production floor.
 It can be used for a wide range of tasks in challenging environments, from high-accuracy probing to high-speed 3D scanning.
-They also used Hexagon’s Absolute Scanner AS1 to scan fine details that require high accuracy.
+The Absolute Arm is fitted with an Absolute Scanner AS1 that can capture fine details that require high accuracy.

 Stage 2: Design and validation

-To ensure the design of each part was as close as possible to the original part, WYVE needed to get a real part into the CAD system.
+To ensure the design of each part of the new surfboard is as close as possible to the original scanned part, WYVE will need to get a real part into the CAD system.

-To do this, the team used Hexagon’s measuring arm in conjunction with DESIGNER REcreate software, which provides a powerful and vital set of capabilities designed to streamline the reverse egineering process.
-This feature allowed them to integrate real parts into the CAD system while also maintaining the precise design of the surfboards to make sure they remained faithful to the original models.
+This can be done by using Hexagon’s portable measuring arm together with its DESIGNER software’s REcreate module, a dedicated reverse engineering solution that provides a powerful and vital set of capabilities designed to streamline the reverse engineering process.
+The program’s features allow the integration of real parts into the CAD system while also maintaining the precise design parameters of the real-world surfboard model.

 Figure 1:Reverse engineering data analysis in DESIGNER.